MerosCrypto/Meros/docs/Protocol/Lattice.md

 # Lattice

-The Lattice is a DAG made up of Accounts (balance + two dimensional Entry array), indexed by Ed25519 Public Keys, with an additional two properties of sendDifficulty and dataDifficulty (384 bit hashes set via methods described in the Consensus documentation).
+The Lattice is a DAG made up of Accounts (balance + two dimensional Entry array) indexed by Ed25519 Public Keys, with an additional two properties of sendDifficulty and dataDifficulty (384 bit hashes set via methods described in the Consensus documentation).
 Only the key pair behind an Account can add an Entry to it.

 Every Entry has the following fields: